Frequently Asked Questions2024-05-14T16:44:33-05:00

 There are two main reasons:

-– 211 Information and Referral that connects Kansans in crisis to resources
+• 211 Information and Referral service that connects Kansans in crisis to resources.

-– Give Items of Value Warehouse that serves as a bridge between companies with excess inventory and nonprofits with limited budgets.
+• Give Items of Value Warehouse, which serves as a bridge between companies with excess inventory and nonprofits with limited budgets.
 With the help of volunteers, who process donated items, nonprofits can access goods for free to support their mission.

-– Volunteer Center that matches the interests, talents and schedules of individuals and groups with the needs of charitable organizations in the region.
+• Volunteer Center, which matches the interests, talents, and schedules of individuals and groups with the needs of charitable organizations in the region.

 FUNDING QUESTIONS